dboyliao/pypeup/README.md

 from pypipe import DataPipe

 # Note that these two funtion all return the same data structure and their
-# first argument are all data.
+# first arguments are all data.
-# These are the only requirements for using pypipe.
 # In this example, the data are all of type list.

 def fun1(data, x):